CincyBC/flutter-flashcard-app/README.md

 # study_app

-Study App for wine studies
+Study App for to easily download a csv file and study it.
+The app uses the flip card package for flashcard animation.

 ## Getting Started